LinyiGuo96/LinyiGuo96.github.io/_posts/2020-09-27-Basics-of-Git-&-Github.md

 Here are some other notes:

 - If there are already some files in your repo and you want to upload your local files to the same repo, then try `git pull origin master` first.
 If succeed, try push again; if fail, try `git pull --rebase origin master` and then push again
+- If you forked someone's repo to your GitHub, then the commits you made within that repo will not be calculated as your contribution.
+To make your contribution visiable, you can copy and push them to another repo you created

 -------------------------------------------